 - Prepare a sufficient number of rubber boots, chemical protective suits, and waterproof protective clothing (hereinafter referred to as "the protective clothing") for emergency situations. - Prepare a sufficient number of dosimeters including PADs for emergency situations (Repeated notice was given for this action.).

-• Provide support to allow the nuclear facility to take action in an appropriate manner.
+[Actions taken in the corporate offices] - Provide support to allow the nuclear facility to take action in an appropriate manner.